 The terms to know when buying audio gear for your boat

 Danae Marshall was born in Oxford, England, and was raised in Charlottesville.
-She graduated from the Australian National University with a degree in Environmental Management after transferring from St. John's College, where she studied philosophy and the history of math and science.
 During her time at Crutchfield, she revitalized the way we write about car stereo speakers.
 She has since returned to the land of her birth.

 More from Danae Marshall

 Click on a letter below to jump to that section of the glossary.

 A subwoofer has to have an amp to power it, but regular speakers can run off the built-in amplifier of a head unit.
 So why would you want an amp for your full-range marine speakers if a receiver will work?
 Because with an amp you get more power, and with more power, you get more volume and cleaner sound.
 In the marine environment, getting enough power to drown out the ambient noise is a full-time job, and the amplifier is your best worker.

 Amplifiers require some special installation considerations.
 To install an amplifier, you have to run a thick power wire directly to your boat's battery.
 You also have to run audio cables to your head unit's preamp outputs (or, in some cases, connect your speaker wires to your amp).

 Marine amplifiers are designed to perform in the varying conditions your boat can experience.
 Some features to look for include conformal coated circuit boards (for improved water and dust resistance), corrosion-resistant power connections, gasket-sealed front covers, and stainless steel mounting hardware that won't rust all over your boat's gel coat or carpeting.
 Some amps also offer a UV-protected heatsink finish.